How Long Is Your License Suspended for DUI?

 If our challenge is successful, the suspension is immediately dismissed.
 This will also send a message to the prosecutor that the court feels their case against you is weak.

 How We Help Our Clients Get Back Their Driving Privileges

-- Administrative License Suspension Appeal When you are arrested for a DUI, your license is almost always taken, you are given a BMV form numbered 2255, and the Ohio BMV suspends your license.
+- Appealing the administrative license suspension.
+When you are arrested for a DUI, your license is almost always taken, you are given a BMV form numbered 2255, and the Ohio BMV suspends your license.
 This form informs you of your suspension and allows the police to administratively, without a formal hearing, revoke your license for 15 days on a first offense.
-In order to obtain privileges within this period of time, you must file a formal appeal within 5 days of your arrest.
-If your appeal is successful, you will be immediately entitled to drive without restrictions; however, if not, you might have to wait the 15 days.
+In order to obtain privileges within this period of time, you must file a formal appeal.

-- Stay of the Administrative License Suspension This is closely related to the appeal and is sometimes used by a judge to see how serious a person is about driving, without depriving the court of the ability to suspend a license while the case is going on.
-In the cases where a suspension is stayed this means that the suspension might very well come back into full force and effect if you are convicted-meaning that you will have to still serve the suspension.
-Some of our clients elect to go this route because they can better plan for a two week period where they will not be able to drive later in time, rather than right now.
+- Getting a stay on an administrative License suspension.
+This is closely related to the appeal and is sometimes used by a judge to see how serious a person is about driving, without depriving the court of the ability to suspend a license while the case is active.
+A stay is temporary.
+If a person is found guilty of DUI, the suspension will be automatic.

 - The strategy of filing the appeal.
 Depending on the timing and the client’s needs, we strategize how and when we will file the appeal to get their license reinstated.
 In some cases, it can be beneficial to wait out the 15 days.
 Get answers to your questions by talking with a DUI attorney from Patituce & Associates.
 Contact us to see how we can help you today.